baro

 LLM providers

-baro 0.40 ships with two end-to-end LLM paths.
-The --llm flag picks which provider every agent in the run — Architect, Planner, Critic, Surgeon, Story Agents — talks to.
+baro 0.44 ships with three end-to-end LLM paths plus a hybrid preset that mixes them per phase.
+The --llm flag picks how every agent in the run — Architect, Planner, Critic, Surgeon, Story Agents — talks to its model.

-baro --llm claude "Your goal" # default; routes every phase through Claude Code
+baro --llm claude "Your goal" # default; every phase via Claude Code CLI

-baro --llm openai "Your goal" # routes every phase through Mozaik-native OpenAI
+baro --llm openai "Your goal" # every phase via Mozaik-native OpenAI Responses

-The DAG, the event bus, the participant set, the prompts — all identical.
-The only thing that moves is the provider on the other side of every call.
+The DAG, the event bus, the participant set, the prompts — all identical across providers.
+The only thing that moves is which transport every call rides on.

 --llm openai calls the OpenAI Responses API directly through Mozaik's native runner — no subprocess, no CLI in between.
 Auth comes from an OPENAI_API_KEY environment variable.
-Every token is billed per-call.
+Every token is billed per-call at retail.

 Pick thisWhen